arsf/arsf_on_jasmin/README.md

 NERC-ARF on JASMIN
 =====================

-Scripts for running NERC-ARF code on the [JASMIN/CEMS](http://jasmin.ac.uk/) platform.
+Scripts for running NERC-ARF code on the [JASMIN](http://jasmin.ac.uk/) platform.
-Note for general enquires about JASMIN check the [FAQ](http://jasmin.ac.uk/faq/).

 Setup
 ------

-The first thing to to is apply for access to JASMIN/CEMS (http://jasmin.ac.uk/workflow/) As part of the setup process you will be given the option to apply for access to a 'Group Workspace'.
+The first thing to to is [apply for a JASMIN account](https://help.jasmin.ac.uk/article/4435-get-a-jasmin-account) As part of the setup process you will be given the option to apply for access to a 'Group Workspace'.
 If you don't have a specific workspace for your project you can apply for access to the 'CEMS - ARSF Processing' workspace.

-If you want to process data archived at [NEODC](http://neodc.nerc.ac.uk/) register for access to the ARSF archive (if you haven't done so already).
-The ARSF archive is available on the JASMIN platform under `/neodc/arsf/`
+If you want to process data archived at [CEDA](http://www.ceda.ac.uk/) [register for access to the ARSF archive](https://services.ceda.ac.uk/cedasite/resreg/application?attributeid=arsf) (if you haven't done so already).
+The NERC-ARF archive is available on the JASMIN platform under `/neodc/arsf/`

 Once you have access to JASMIN and have logged into one of the analysis VMs (e.g., `cems-sci1.cems.rl.ac.uk`) you need to load the ARSF programs.